tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 ## User Retrieves CR cards

-In this step, the user learns that a new CR card is available (e.g., by receiving a text message or email notification, or by an in-wallet notification for FHIR-enabled issuers.)
+In this step, the user learns that a new CR card is available (e.g., by receiving a text message or email notification, or by an in-wallet notification for acsa-std-enabled issuers.)

 ### via File Download